Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Conservatism and Lifting

-Next, we consider vector fields associated with gradient descent.
-Specifically, we consider vector fields of the form $V = I-(I-\gamma \nabla f)^k$ where $\gamma > 0$ and $f$ is smooth.
-As we will show, if $V$ is $\infty$-conservative with $V^k = \nabla h_k$, then the $h_k$ inherit many properties from $f$.
-We first show that the $h_k$ inherit smoothness and critical points from $f$.
+Next, we consider vector fields of the form $V = I-(I-\gamma \nabla f)^k$ where $\gamma > 0$.
+Note that such vector fields arise naturally in the context of federated learning, as in \eqref{eq:server_vector_field}.
+In the following lemma, we show that if $V$ is $\infty$-conservative and $V^k = \nabla h_k$, then $h_k$ inherits smoothness and critical points from $f$.